mohamedbenhadjer/detector-rdpbridge/QUICKSTART.md

 ### "BAD_AUTH error"
 Token mismatch.
 Update `MINIAGENT_TOKEN` to match Flutter.

+### Script is stuck/paused after an error
+You're in hold mode.
+The script is waiting for the agent to fix the issue.
+- Check the Flutter app for the support request
+- After fixing, resume: `touch /tmp/miniagent_resume`
+- Or switch to report mode: `export MINIAGENT_ON_ERROR=report`

 ## Next Steps

 - Read the full [README.md](README.md) for detailed configuration
 - Run all smoke tests: `cd tests && for t in test_*.py; do python $t; done`
 - Configure cooldown period: `export MINIAGENT_COOLDOWN_SEC=30`
 - Enable URL redaction: `export MINIAGENT_REDACT_URLS=1`
+- Try hold mode: `export MINIAGENT_ON_ERROR=hold` for agent-assisted debugging

 ## Disable the Hook